Frequently asked questions

 Thanks for contacting and considering Walker WiFi.

-Walker WiFi has almost 250 customers and many of them had a chance to compare Walker WiFi side by side with their existing Hughes, Wild Blue or Verizon MiFi service.
+Walker WiFi was founded in 2011 to service the Walker, AZ area with high-speed internet service.
+It has grown to 350 customers of with many of them had a chance to compare Walker WiFi side by side with their existing Hughes, ViaSat or cellular service.
 We offer a 60-day unconditional money back guarantee so there was no financial incentive on our side to favor us.

-Walker WiFi chooses to charge up front for the receiver equipment and labor so we don’t have to lock you into a multi-year contract with cancellation penalties to cover the cost.
+Walker WiFi chooses to charge up front for the receiver equipment and labor, so we do not have to lock you into a multi-year contract with cancellation penalties to cover the cost.
 We offer flexible 6-month*, 8-month* and 12-month plans.

-While Hughes Net and Wild Blue tout the best things they are good at, they don’t mention the things that they are not very good at.
-Both Hughes and Wild Blue do a great job promoting their data rate (up to 10Mbps+).
+While Hughes Net and ViaSat tout the best things they are good at, they do not mention the things that they are not particularly good at.
+Both Hughes and ViaSat do a great job promoting their data rate (up to 25Mbps+).
 There are a few additional things one should keep in mind when deciding which service to use.

 1. All internet services including Walker WiFi offer “up to” data rates.
 This includes Cox Cable and Century Link in Phoenix.
 The data rate is not guaranteed as it is highly dependent on overall network usage at a particular point in time.
-Walker Wifi is based on a fiber optic connection to the internet, and like all other providers is shared between users.
-We keep our maximum data rate at 3.0Mbps which enough for a couple of video streams, but also allows more people to running them at the same time.
+Walker Wifi is based on a fiber optic connection to the internet, and offers unlimited data service, but the data rates are much more consistent to allow smooth video streaming and Zoom type teleconferencing.

 What really matters to the overall internet user experience is what is called the transaction time, or “Ping” time.
 Satellite services are all based on geosynchronous satellites that are 22,000 miles out in space.
 They are out that far so they can stay in one place all the time hence the term geosynchronous.
 Radio waves travel at the speed of light.
-Each time you send and receive a packet of information to/from a server on the internet through a satellite based system it takes a minimum 4 trips (up and down for the request, up and down for the reply) or 88,000 miles.
-The absolute best “Ping” time by physics would be ½ second, but in reality is typically ¾ to 1 second based on user experience.
-You can Google this topic and read forum posts of actual users experience.
+Each time you send and receive a packet of information to/from a server on the internet through a satellite-based system it takes a minimum 4 trips (up and down for the request, up and down for the reply) or 88,000 miles.
+The absolute best “Ping” time by physics would be ½ second but is typically ¾ to 1 second based on user experience.
+You can Google this topic and read forum posts of actual users’ experiences.
 This is from dslreports.com:

 Walker WiFi has a fiber optic connection in Prescott that routes to Phoenix.
 The picture below is a screen shot of a ping test: